Alzheimer’s Disease

 - Helping to relieve other symptoms, such as sleep problems.

-The different medicines your healthcare provider may prescribe to treat Alzheimer’s disease symptoms are listed below.
-It’s important to remember that these medicines do not stop the disease.
+Some medicines are currently being used to treat memory and behavior symptoms of Alzheimer’s disease.
+These medicines do not stop the disease.
 They may not work for every person or may help for only a short time.

 Medicines for memory